ortus-boxlang/boxlang-docs/extra-credit/dependency-injection.md

 property name="userService" inject="UserService";
 ```

-The `inject="UserService"` will look for an object with that alias if it doesn't find it with the alias, it treats is like a CFC path and tries to create, inject and return that object.
+The `inject="UserService"` will look for an object with that alias if it doesn't find it with the alias, it treats is like a class path and tries to create, inject and return that object.

 ```groovy
 property name="log" inject="logbox:logger:{this}";